george203/InducedSeismic-Bench-Dataset/README.md

 ### What is induced seismicity attribution?

-Earthquakes can be triggered by industrial operations — most commonly by injecting fluids into the subsurface (wastewater disposal, geothermal stimulation) or by extracting large volumes of gas or fluids (causing reservoir compaction).
+Earthquakes can be triggered by industrial operations, most commonly by injecting fluids into the subsurface (wastewater disposal, geothermal stimulation) or by extracting large volumes of gas or fluids that cause reservoir compaction.
 When a seismicity cluster occurs near an industrial site, scientists must evaluate whether the operation caused it.
-This process — **induced seismicity attribution** — involves building an evidence case across multiple independent criteria:
+This process, **induced seismicity attribution**, involves building an evidence case across multiple independent criteria:

 1. **Spatial proximity** of seismicity to the operation